The Adventures of Jane: Production

 The Adventures of Jane was shot entirely in Brighton and the surrounding countryside.
+The inn at the centre of the storyline was filmed at the Tudor Close hotel in Rottingdean, Sussex.

 In the beginning credits, Chrystabel Leighton-Porter poses for Norman Pett for a drawing entitled Jane in the Navy.
 Although Leighton-Porter starred in the film, she was not credited.
 It simply said: "starring Jane and Fritz."
 The reason for this is unknown (Leighton-Porter was credited in the brochure released by Eros Films), but possibly it was due to the fact that to many people, Jane's character was almost a real person; her daily misadventures had comforted and raised their spirits during the horrors of World War II.

 The film had an extremely low budget, even recruiting Leighton-Porter's husband Arthur to be an extra.
 Chrystabel Leighton-Porter later said: "It really was simply awful.
 I was no film actress, and the feeble plot and script didn't help much either!"

 DVD release

 The Adventures Of Jane was released on a 2-in-1 disc with Murder at 3am in 2008, region 2 format.